tejas-techstack/SmartGC/README.md

 ## What are future prospects regarding this?

-1. The files and inputs have been hardcoded into the parsers, this needs to be changed to a variable input.
-2. Determination of a dynamically allocated pointer is a bit flawed and can cause issues, this will be resolved in future releases.
+1. Determination of a dynamically allocated pointer is a bit flawed and can cause issues, this will be resolved in future releases.
-3. As of the current version the references are stored as the variable name itself, which means that there can be issues regarding the same variable name being used in different scopes.
+2. As of the current version the references are stored as the variable name itself, which means that there can be issues regarding the same variable name being used in different scopes.
 This can be fixed by hashing the references to avoid clashes.
-4. Storing the line no might not be safe as multiple lines of code can be written in a single line, hence we we need to determine at which exact location the memory was freed and then clear it.
+3. Storing the line no might not be safe as multiple lines of code can be written in a single line, hence we we need to determine at which exact location the memory was freed and then clear it.
-5. Edge cases have not yet been tested, references used inside loops have been handled, but there are other cases, such as static, extern, register variables that may be dynamically allocated, multiple file structures that share memory, and such cases have to be handled in the future.
+4. Edge cases have not yet been tested, references used inside loops have been handled, but there are other cases, such as static, extern, register variables that may be dynamically allocated, multiple file structures that share memory, and such cases have to be handled in the future.